We are incredibly proud to announce that on the 9th September 2017 St Anne's Primary School was awarded the.....

-We will, therefore, be holding events throughout this school year to help everyone to have fun and improve their mathematics skills.
+We will, continue to hold events throughout this school year to help everyone to have fun and improve their mathematics skills.

 A new initiative started this year, Maths Buddies aims to use older children to help younger children engage with and learn new maths concepts.
 All children involved so far have been amazing and we are very proud of them!